Can Acupuncture Help Sinusitis? What You Should Know

 Our Approach to Sinusitis Treatment

-At Nyberg Acupuncture & Wellness, we structure sinusitis treatment around careful evaluation rather than symptom suppression alone.
-Chronic sinus congestion and pressure often reflect overlapping factors, so we assess patterns, clinical findings, and patient history before recommending care.
+At Nyberg Acupuncture & Wellness, sinusitis treatment begins with careful evaluation rather than symptom suppression alone.
+Chronic sinus congestion and pressure often reflect multiple contributing factors, so we look at patterns, history, and how your symptoms have progressed over time before outlining care.

-When appropriate, we incorporate acupuncture as part of a broader treatment strategy.
+When appropriate, acupuncture is used as part of a broader, individualized plan.

 How We Structure Sinusitis Treatment

-✔️ Acupuncture – Supports sinus drainage, regulates inflammatory activity, and improves local circulation.
+✔️ Acupuncture – Supports sinus drainage, helps reduce inflammation, and improves circulation.

-✔️ ATP Resonance BioTherapy® – Supports cellular energy production and tissue recovery.
+✔️ ATP Resonance BioTherapy® – Supports cellular energy and tissue recovery.

-✔️ O3 ReBoot Therapy® – Helps improve oxygenation and support the local tissue environment in select cases.
+✔️ O3 ReBoot Therapy® – Helps improve oxygenation and support tissue health in select cases.

-We do not apply a fixed protocol.
-We tailor treatment to the individual and adjust it over time based on response.
+Care is not one-size-fits-all.
+We tailor treatment to the individual and adjust it over time based on how you respond.

 What to Expect from Treatment

-1️⃣ Comprehensive Evaluation – We review your symptom history, prior treatments, inflammatory patterns, and contributing factors before outlining recommendations.
+1️⃣ Comprehensive Evaluation – We review your symptoms, past treatments, and contributing factors before outlining next steps.

-2️⃣ Individualized Care Plan – We select therapies based on clinical need, not routine.
+2️⃣ Individualized Care Plan – Therapies are selected based on your specific presentation, not a fixed routine.

-3️⃣ Ongoing Assessment – We monitor progress closely and adjust treatment as needed to support steady improvement.
+3️⃣ Ongoing Assessment – We track progress and adjust treatment as needed to support steady improvement.

 Sinusitis consultation for personalized acupuncture treatment